Frequently asked questions

 How can I loosen up for a shoot?

-As cheesy as it sounds taking deep breaths always helps.
-But the biggest tip I can give is to research and PLAN AHEAD.
-Last minute rushing will always peak your anxiety so make sure you have tried on your outfits, hair and makeup is done early, double checked the directions, and arrive early.
-Occasionally, people like to have a tiny bit of liquid courage to help loosen up!
-Although, NEVER drink or medicate yourself too much before a shoot as you may get sleepy eyes!
+As cheesy as it sounds, taking deep breaths honestly and truly will help you.
+And I will shout it from the rooftops again and again, PLAN AHEAD.
+Last minute rushing will always peak your anxiety so make sure you have tried on your outfits, hair and makeup is done early, double check the directions, and arrive early.

 "What is a session like?"